AryanKarnati/AryanKarnati/README.md

 ## 👋 About Me!

-- ⚡ I am a second-year electrical engineering student studying at McMaster University.
+- ⚡ I am a third-year electrical engineering student studying at McMaster University.
 - 🚗 Currently, I am part of McMaster's Formula Electric Team as a High Voltage Team Member.
 - 💡 I have an interest in Embedded Systems, FPGA Development, and Digital Design.
 - 👔 Currently I am working as a Quality Management Intern at Mackenzie Investments.